This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 Are we robbing our kids of childhood joys?

 Some would say yes.
 In some ways, I feel guilty because I remember how much I loved the idea of Santa Claus and the magic of Christmas.
 However, my conviction of teaching my kids the love of God and why Christmas is a big deal for us wins out.
 My promise to always be truthful to my kids keeps me honest and transparent.

 Do my young kids understand this?
 Of course they don’t.
 When everywhere they turn, they hear songs, see pictures, watch movies, listen to stories that all talk about Santa and the North Pole, it’s impossible for a little mind to fully comprehend.
 It is our job, however, to always keep them on track and point them to Jesus.
-We want them to trust us, to know that no matter what, we’re not going to deceive them.
+We want them to trust us, to know that no matter what, our desire is to lead them to truth.

 We are doing the best we can with the information we have presently.
 As are you, my friend.
 Be encouraged that this is and has been a journey for us, not a pivot mid-stride.
 You are on a journey, too!

 What about you?
 Friend, you do what you know is best for your little crew (or big crew).
 We have to stop feeling like what someone else does is what we should be doing.
 Recently, I heard this quote: “When we feel guilty for what we should be doing, we are trying to hold to someone else’s standard for us.”
-[For the life of me I cannot remember who said that, but it’s good stuff!]
+(If you know the author of the quote, please share so that I can give proper credit.)

 Be…YOU.
 If you are struggling with this whole Santa meets Jesus thing, pray.
 Ask God to reveal to you how to lead your family.
 He’ll show you what is best for your family, not what’s best for my family.
 I’m sharing because people are curious, but this is our story, our conviction.
 Seek the Lord for yours.
 While you wait for His answer, give yourself grace, and enjoy the time with your kids!